joeappleton18/arleno/README.md

 #### Essential User Features
+- [ ] The menu should close after a page load  ⬅

-- [ ] As a user, I should see a floating answer count box   ⬅
+- [ ] As a user, I should see a floating answer count box
 - [ ]  As a user, I should see a summary of all answers
 - [ ]  As a user, I should see a leader-board (this needs a little bit of thought)
 - [ ]  As a admin, I should be able to update and delete answers